shamika/shamika.github.io/_posts/2014-10-15-First-Steps-on-MCollective.md

 </li><li>
 Go to the folder and open Vagrantfile.
 Change the variables accordingly.
 By default the instance count (the number of instances to be spawned) is mentioned as 5.
 </li><li>
-Then start the Vagrant instances by,
+Then start the Vagrant instances,
 {% highlight PowerShell %}
 vagrant up
 {% endhighlight %}

 This will take several minutes to get all the instances up and running.
-This will spawn the no of instances mentioned in above plus the middleware instances.
+This will spawn the # of instances mentioned in above along with the middleware instance.
 </li><li>

-Log in to the middleware Vagrant instance by
+Log in to the middleware Vagrant instance,
 {% highlight PowerShell %}
 vagrant ssh middleware
 {% endhighlight %}
 </li>
 </ol>
 OK, now we are inside the cluster and ready to deal with Mcollective system.
-A command line client (mco) is used to interact with Mcollective middleware.Sample command interactions are as follows.
+A command line client (mco) is used for the purpose.
+Sample command interactions are as follows.

 <h3>Examples</h3>
 <ul>